How To Get Your Music On Playlists

-Anton Maddock, A&R and Marketing Manager at Amuse, shares his advice for independent artists pitching their music.
-“When pitching your music to Spotify directly, or to third-party playlists, there are a few key things you need to include in your communication to the editor to increase your chances of getting picked up.
+Another advice for independent artists when pitching their music to Spotify directly or to third-party playlists, is that there are a few key things you need to include in your communication to the editor to increase your chances of getting picked up.

-First of all.
-What is your new release about?
+First of all – what is your new release about?
 Is it a single?
 EP?
 Album?
 Music video?
 Tell a short story about how it all came about.
 Are any collaborators worth mentioning?
 Is your new single produced by a renowned producer that is worth highlighting?
-Apart from the information about your new release, it’s also important to give some context to you and your career.”
+Apart from the information about your release, it's also important to give some context to you and your career.

 Start by following them, engaging with their content, and forming an online connection with them.
 Stay engaged with them on their social media and tell them that you're just a fan of their playlist.
 After some small talk, you can let them know you are a producer and by letting the conversation flow, wait for them to ask you to send over some links to your music.
 Curators get enough music links sent to them via DM without the artist first establishing a connection with them, so stand out from the crowd!